-Clock capable pins display as a hexagon icon

-V{RFF} pins display as a small power icon (1)

-For Zynq UltraScale+ devices, pins controlled by the configuration of the Zynq UltraScale+ MPSoC IP display as a square icon
+- Clock capable pins display as a hexagon icon - V{REF} pins display as a small power icon For Zynq UltraScale+ MPSoCs, pins controlled by the configuration of the Zynq UltraScale+ MPSoC IP display as a square icon

-IMPORTANT: Dedicated I/O pins are dedicated to the targeted device not to the bank.
-For example, dedicated I/O pins such as V{CCO} and GND are device-specific rather than bank-specific.
+IMPORTANT!
+Dedicated I/O pins are dedicated to the targeted device not to the bank.
+For example, dedicated I/O pins such as VCCO and GND are device-specific rather than bank-specific.